classcat/quayio-webmail2/README.md

 Dockerized Webmail ( [Roundcube](https://roundcube.net/) ).
 Run roundcube under the control of supervisor daemon in a docker container.

-Ubuntu Vivid/Trusty images with the following services :
+Ubuntu Trusty images with the following services :

 + Roundcube 1.1.1 on apache2
 + supervisord